-Commentary on Other Assets AASB 101.118 Treasury Mandates The notes are to disclose major categories of other assets.
-The current and non-current portions are to be separately disclosed.
-Other assets are generally recognised at historical cost.

-19. Non-Current Assets (or Disposal Groups) Held-for-Sale

-2018 \$'000 2017 \$'000

-AASB 5.38, 40 Assets held-for-sale

-Land and buildings

-Plant and equipment

-Infrastructure systems

-[Specify other major categories]

-Liabilities associated with assets held for sale

-[Specify major categories]

-2018 2017

-\$'000 \$'000

-AASB 5.38 Amounts recognised in other comprehensive income relating to assets held-for-sale Net change in revaluation surplus of property, plant and equipment [Specify other major categories]

-AASB 5.41 [Description of non-current assets (or disposal group

-AASB 13.93(a) the classification / measurement as held-for-sale, description circumstances leading to the expected disposal and timing of that disposal.]

-AASB 5.42 [If an entity ceases to classify an asset (or disposal g description of the facts and circumstances leading to of the decision on the results of operations.]

-Further details regarding fair value measurement are disclosed in Note 20.

-Recognition and Measurement

-AASB 5.6, 15, 25 The entity has certain non-current assets (or disposa for-sale, where their carrying amount will be recovere transaction, not through continuing use.
+Commentary on Other Assets AASB 101.118 Treasury Mandates The notes are to disclose major categories of other a non-current portions are to be separately disclosed. recognised at historical cost.
+9. Non-Cu rrent Assets (or Disposal Groups) Held- for-Sale 2017 ASB 5.38, 40 Assets held-for-sale Land and buildings Plant and equipment Infrastructure systems [Specify other major categories] \$'000 \$'000 7 Liabilities associated with assets held for sale [Specify major categories] 2018 \$'000 2017 \$'000 ASB 5.38 Amounts recognised in other comprehensive income relating to assets held-for-sale Net change in revaluation surplus of property, plant and equipment [Specify other major categories] ÷ 000 ASB 5.41 ASB 13.93(a) [Description of non-current assets (or disposal groups the classification / measurement as held-for-sale, des circumstances leading to the expected disposal and t timing of that disposal.] scription of the fa acts and ASB 5.42 [If an entity ceases to classify an asset (or disposal g description of the facts and circumstances leading to of the decision on the results of operations.]
+Further details regarding fair value measurement are disclosed in No te 20.
+Recognition and Measurement ASB 5.6, 15, 25 The entity has certain non-current assets (or disposal for-sale, where their carrying amount will be recovere transaction, not through continuing use.
 Non-current held-for-sale are recognised at the lower of their carry d principally thro assets (or dispo ough a sale sal groups)

-AASB 5.7 less costs of disposal.
-These assets are not deprecia are classified as held-for-sale.

-Cor nmentary on Assets Held for Sale AASB 5.3, 15, 20, 25 1.
-A non-current asset (or disposal group) must be classified as held for sale where it satisfies strict criteria.
+Commentary on Assets Held-for-Sale AASB 5.3, 15, 20, 25 A non-current asset (or disposal group) must be classified as held for sale where it satisfies strict criteria.
 Assets held for sale are measured at the lower of carrying amount and fair value less costs of disposal; not depreciated; reclassified from non-current to current; and separately presented in the Statement of Financial Position.
 An impairment loss is recognised in profit or loss for any initial and subsequent write down from the carrying amount measured immediately before re-measurement to fair value less costs of disposal.
 AASB 5.Aus2.1 2.
 AASB 5 does not apply to the restructuring of administrative arrangements AASB 5.30-37 subject to AASB 1004.
 These are addressed in Note 26.
 However, the AASB 5. discontinued operation requirements may apply where there are restructures involving other NSW public sector entities not subject to AASB 1004.
 Where TPP09-3 this is the case, AASB 5 requires additional disclosures on the face of the Statement of Comprehensive Income and in the notes (refer AASB 5, paras 30-37).
-AASB 5.12 3.
-Additional disclosures are required where non-current assets (or disposal groups) meet the criteria for classification as held for sale after the Statement of Financial Position date.
+AASB 5.12 Additional disclosures are required where non-current assets (or disposal groups) meet the criteria for classification as held for sale after the Statement of Financial Position date.
 AASB 13.91-99 4.
 AASB 13 requires extensive disclosures for assets measured at fair value on a recurring or non-recurring basis in the Statement of Financial Position after initial recognition.
 Assets held for sale measured at fair value less costs to sell is an example of a non-recurring fair value measurement.
 The required disclosures are illustrated in Note 20.